turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 Let's start with an example, just to keep things simple.
 For now, since our Ideas component just contains an h2, let's make that h2 say something different than "Ideas go here!"

-In our App component, let's add something to our `render` method.
+In our App component, let's render the Ideas component by adding it to our return.

 ```jsx
 // App.js